 And the good news is that God designed us to engage in mining the treasures of His Word because He longs for deeper relationship.
-He has fully outfitted us as competent miners.
+He calls us disciples, learners and has fully outfitted us as competent miners.
 Although it will demand reasoning, persistence and effort, mining nuggets from the Bible move us on to another level spiritually.
 The treasures we mine are about Jesus!
 Invest time…

 …in order that they may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge (Colossians 3:2b-3).

 Look at Jesus as our Model.
 As Jesus lived all-in with His Father, He grew in wisdom and favor with God and man (Luke 2:49+52).
 If we want to accelerate our spiritual growth, intentionally align with Jesus’ ways since He reveals how God originally designed us, and restores His followers.
 Adult learners engage best when each brings all their interactive faculties to the process with safe, flexible space and structure to release insight and foster freedom in group discovery.

 As we seek to rediscover God’s design for learning, let’s glance at the closely interrelated topic, our view of teaching.
 Which of these two broad styles better represents your view of a teacher?
 Please select one before continuing.
 Don’t choose the one you think I’m looking for.
 It’s crucial we begin with honesty in our active learning at the place we now are.
 What’s your view of teaching?

 More “put in by telling”?